 CFDs are complex instruments.
 67% of retail client accounts lose money when trading CFDs, with this investment provider.
 You can lose your money rapidly due to leverage.
 Please ensure you understand how this product works and whether you can afford to take the high risk of losing money. - 9.
 Tickmill

-Tickmill made its online debut in 2005, and it has been the broker of choice for 490,000 traders ever since.
+Tickmill has been operating since 2005, with more than 490,000 traders choosing its services over the years.
 Tickmill Group’s entities hold licenses from multiple financial regulators, including the FSA, FCA, DFSA, CySEC, and FSCA.
-As per data on the broker’s website, the brand is present in 180+ countries and boasts an average monthly trading volume of 140B+.
+As per data on the broker’s website, the brand is present in 180+ countries and has an average monthly trading volume of 196B+.
 The average execution time is 0.15 seconds.
+Tickmill offers access to nearly 600 CFD instruments, tradable via MT4, MT5, TradingView, and Tickmill Trader.

-The broker offers two main account types, the first one being the Classic account, with minimum spreads starting from 1.6 pips plus zero commissions.
-The Raw account, on the other hand, boasts spreads starting at 0.0 pips plus commissions of $3 per lot per side.
-The starting deposit for both account types is $100, and the available currencies include USD, EUR, GBP, PLN, and CHF.
+The broker offers three main account types, the first one being the Classic account, with minimum spreads starting from 1.6 pips plus zero commissions.
+The Raw account, on the other hand, offers spreads starting at 0.0 pips plus commissions of $3.0 per lot per side.
+The TradingView Raw account features spreads from 0.0 pips plus commissions of $3.5 per lot per side.
+The minimum deposit for all three account types is $100.
+Classic and Raw accounts are available on MT4 and MT5, while the TradingView Raw account runs on TradingView and Tickmill Trader.
 Maximum retail leverage is capped at 1:30, whereas pro traders can increase their positions with a leverage of up to 1:500.
-Tickmill supports both MT4 and MT5.
-Once a user decides to fund their account balance, they can choose between bank transfers, Visa, Mastercard, and digital wallets.
+Traders in specific jurisdictions can increase their exposure to 1:1,000.
+Funding methods include bank transfers, Visa, Mastercard, and digital wallets.

 Best Low Spread Forex Brokers Ranked by Trustpilot Score